Dartagnan3/routeguard/README.md

 **RouteGuard** is a constraint layer for multi-agent systems.
 It enforces **non-drifting behavior** using provenance, decay, falsification, and execution gates.

 > *Change is allowed.
 Drift is not.
-Measure your molting.*
+All transformation must be measured.*

 ---